Mir Hamza

 Mir Hamza (born 10 September 1992) is a Pakistani cricketer.
-He made his Test debut for the Pakistan cricket team in October 2018.
-He belongs to Khilji tribe.
+He is a left-arm medium fast bowler who made his Test debut for the Pakistan cricket team in October 2018.

 Domestic career

 In April 2018, Hamza was named in Baluchistan's squad for the 2018 Pakistan Cup.

 In January 2019, he signed with Sussex County Cricket Club to play in nine first-class games in the 2019 County Championship in England.
 In September 2019, he was named in Sindh's squad for the 2019–20 Quaid-e-Azam Trophy tournament.
+On 1st March 2024, Hamza signed for Glamorgan County Cricket Club.